In this Flowkey review, I share my experience using the platform and the Flowkey app for 6 months. Here is what I learned!

 3. Wait mode

-Using this feature, you’ll also be able to spot the mistakes that you are making while playing a song since the song does not play ahead if you do not play it right.
+Using this feature, you’ll also be able to spot the mistakes you are making while playing a song since the song does not play ahead if you do not play it right.

 4. Sheet music

 Sheet music can be helpful if you are already a pro at playing the piano.
-The sheet music feature works alongside split-screen learning, which means the sheet consists of all the musical notes of a song that is being played for practice.
+The sheet music feature works alongside split-screen learning, which means the sheet consists of all the musical notes of a song being played for practice.

 In my experience, I accidentally learned a few notes simply by playing along with an expert pianist in the video while looking at the sheet music during the process.